baberuboburu/CreateSMModel/README.md

-# Create Surrogate Model Using
+# Create Surrogate Model Using Dynamic DNPUs Data

 ## Overview
 This project focuses on building deep learning models using multiple architectures for time-series prediction tasks.
 It involves data preparation, training, evaluation, and visualization of results.
 The project follows a structured directory organization to maintain clarity and scalability.